 Counselling is an opportunity to discuss issues that are causing concern in a supportive, respectful, confidential and non-judgemental environment.
 Your concerns may be big or small, from personal ‘worries’ to issues with grief and loss, relationships, with your family or in the workplace.

-Matters discussed include couple issues, relationship breakdown, parenting, domestic violence, anxiety, depression, grief, sexual issues, childhood sexual abuse, stress and conflict in various situations including work related conflicts.
+Matters discussed include couple difficulties, relationship breakdown, parenting, domestic violence, anxiety, depression, grief, sexual issues, childhood sexual abuse, stress and conflict in various situations including work related conflicts.

-In the sessions counsellors facilitate discussion about the issues that are causing concern, exploring factors that might be influencing those situations and supporting clients to work towards dealing with or resolving the issues in a way that suits the individual client.
+In the sessions counsellors facilitate discussion about the issues that are causing concern, exploring factors that might be influencing those situations.
+They support clients to work towards dealing with or resolving the issues in a way that suits the individual client.
 Counselling sessions can help you regain your quality of life and personal well-being.

 We have an experienced team of counsellors with the appropriate tertiary qualifications and experience in Social Work, Psychology or Counselling, which meet the approval requirements of the Commonwealth Attorney General’s Department.
 Professional supervision and on-going training are provided to all counsellors to ensure a high quality of service.
 Counsellors use a range of counselling approaches, based on what is appropriate for clients and their particular issues.